Start (streaming service)

 Start is a subscription-based international streaming service available worldwide with Russian-based production.
-The service is a part of START digital media holding that also includes production company Start, distribution company All Media and talent agency Start Talent.
+The service is a part of START digital media holding that also includes production company Start, and distribution company All Media.

 START Originals includes world-renowned projects 257 Reasons to Live (Beta Film, 2020 Canneseries Best Performance Award, 2020 Rose D’Or Finalist), Russian Affairs/Gold Diggers.
 Another START Original sci-fi hit Better than Us after its premiere on Start became the first Russian production to be dubbed into 20+ languages and secured a Netflix Original status.
 Some of the series are currently being sold as formats for local adaptation abroad.

 History

 Start was founded in 2017 by the producers of Yellow, Black and White — Eduard Iloyan, Vitaliy Shlyappo, Alexey Trotsyuk, Denis Jalinskiy.
 The company produces content in partnership with Disney Russia and other major distributors.
 As of August 2019 START had subscribers in 174 countries, 40% outside CIS.
 In October 2020 Start announced it had over 1 million paying subscribers.
-MegaFon (the second largest russian mobile phone operator) became a co-owner of Start in October 2020.
-As of February 2021 50% of Start shares belong to MegaFon.
-47,5% belong to Start's founders and 2,5 % to General Director of the streaming service Julia Mindubaeva.

 Since April 2021 Start has been a part of so named digital media holding.
-Start holding also includes a production studio Start Studio that handles all rights to its original series, a feature film distribution company All Media and Start Talent agency.
+Start holding also includes a production studio Start Studio that handles all rights to its original series, and a feature film distribution company All Media.

 Finance

 According to one of the founders, Eduard Iloyan, total investment amounted to 2,3–2,4 billion rubles (over 36 millions $) at the end of 2019.
-As of 2020 MegaFon was planning to invest up to 5 billion rubles (about 70 millions $) more over the next three years.

 According to Telecom Daily and TMT Consulting reports, for two years in a row Start shows the fastest finance growth among streaming services in Russia, occupying 6% of the SVOD market.

 Device support and technical details

-Start's web version can be accessed via an internet browser.
+Start's web version can be accessed via a web browser.

 Content

 Over the past three years Start produced in-house more than 30 originals, including series Russian Affairs/Gold Diggers (3 seasons), Better than Us (1 season), Storm (1 season), Addicted (3 seasons), The Vampires of Midland, Mediator (2 seasons), Passengers, Container, Offside (2 seasons), The Counted (2 seasons), 257 Reasons to Live (2 seasons), A Good Man (1 season), Sherlock: The Russian Chronicles, and films Hotel Belgrade, Factory by Yury Bykov, Text by Klim Shipenko etc. In 2019 Start original series Better Than Us became the first Russian TV series released worldwide as a Netflix Original.
 It was dubbed into 20+ languages.

 In 2020 Amazon Prime bought exclusive distribution rights for Russian Affairs (season 1) as Exclusives and Originals after its release on Start.
+In 2020, Start signed a two-year distribution deal with the international streaming platform Walter Presents.
+As part of the agreement, a curated selection of international drama series was made available to Russian audiences, including Professor T, Fugitives, Kepler(s), Stalk, Box 21, Young and Promising, Klem and Code 37: Sex Crimes.
+In the same year, Walter Presents licensed Russian Affairs for release in the United Kingdom.
+In 2021, Walter Presents acquired rights to another Start production, the nine-part psychological thriller A Good Man.

 As of May 2021 Start had over 50 projects in production.